desmosinc/policies/terms-of-service.md

 Thank you for your interest in using the online services operated by Desmos Studio PBC (**“Desmos”**, **“we”**, **“us”**, and **“our”**).
 These Terms of Service (**“Terms”**) govern your and/or your School’s (defined below) use of Desmos’ online and app services (collectively, the **“Services”**).

+Desmos also offers Desmos Professional, a separate paid subscription product.
+If you subscribe to Desmos Professional, you will also be subject to the [Desmos Professional Terms of Service](/professional-terms), which govern your use of Desmos Professional in addition to these Terms.

 Click on the links below to jump to that subsection of these Terms.

 1. [Our Services](#services)